Moose2Model/Moose2Model/README.md

 It is build on top of Pharo, Roassal and [Moose](http://www.moosetechnology.org/).

 # Compatibility
-Runs on Moose 6.
+Runs on Moose 6 and 7.
+Smalltalk models can currently only be analyzed on Moose 6.

-Is currently tested on Moose 6.1.
-You might switch of the warning of deprecated methods under System->Settings.

 # Supported languages